bedatadriven/renjin-website/documentation/contributor-guide.md

 would be unlikely to succeed.
 Renjin's core borrows heavily from the original C code, indeed, many portions remain literal translations from C to Java.

-At the same time, Renjin is attempt to modernize the internals of the interpreter and to profit from the strengths of the JVM in areas such as garbage collection, unicode handling and I/O. The latent object-oriented character of the original SEXP has been expanded to a full-fledged class hierarchy, and most primitive functions have been written from scratch based documentation and experimentation with the R repl.
+At the same time, Renjin is an attempt to modernize the internals of the interpreter and to profit from the strengths of the JVM in areas such as garbage collection, unicode handling and I/O. The latent object-oriented character of the original SEXP has been expanded to a full-fledged class hierarchy, and most primitive functions have been written from scratch based on documentation and on experimentation with the R Read-Evaluate-Print-Loop (REPL), that is the R console.

 Front End
 ---------